jeffallen007/what-would-she-say/README.md

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and develop via a new branch.
+If you want to work locally using your own IDE, you can clone this repo and create a new fork.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)